Shop now & save up to 80% on medication

 Storage, Handling, and Travel Basics

-Tablets should be stored according to the product label, typically at controlled room temperature and away from excess moisture.
+Store Tradjenta tablets according to the label, typically at controlled room temperature and away from excess moisture.
 Keep the bottle or package closed when not in use.
-Avoid moving tablets into unmarked containers, because the label, lot details, and strength information may be needed later.
+Avoid transferring tablets into unmarked containers because the label, lot information, strength, and active ingredient may be needed later.

-• Low blood sugar: Risk may increase when used with insulin or a sulfonylurea.
+• Low blood sugar: Risk may increase when Tradjenta is used with insulin or a sulfonylurea.

-• Pancreatitis warning: Severe stomach pain, sometimes with vomiting, needs urgent clinical attention.
+• Pancreatitis: Severe stomach pain, sometimes with vomiting, needs urgent medical attention.

 • Skin reactions: Blisters, peeling, or painful skin changes should be assessed promptly.

-• Joint pain: Severe or disabling joint pain has been reported with this class.
+• Joint pain: Severe or disabling joint pain has been reported with DPP-4 inhibitors.

 Authoritative Sources